sanjuthomas/config-server/README.md

-## spring config server playground
+## Spring Config Server Playground

 A couple of additions to the spring config server out of the box feature set.